 You might need to adjust the heat level to avoid burning as the sauce gets thickened.

 You will love the gentle sourness and sweetness of these ribs.
-I will tell you that this Chinese sweet and sour pork ribs are finger licking tasty.
-They will satisfy your Asian food craving with a big smile on your face and anyone whom you serve to.
+I will tell you that my family devoured these Chinese sweet and sour pork ribs with two thumbs up.
+They will satisfy your Asian food craving and leaves you with a big smile on your face.
 Enjoy~!

 Chinese Sweet and Sour Pork Ribs